Estimating Stain Vectors

 1. Select Ok, and set a name for stain vectors H-DAB estimated.

-Should you experience any difficulties, please visit the original broad QuPath website tutorial.
+Should you experience any difficulties, please visit the original broad QuPath websitearrow-up-right tutorial.

 1. To optimise all the stains on the initial image, Click on and optimise all the stains.